4 Key Social Media KPIs You Need to Focus On

 It can be a difficult task and sometimes misleading trying to work out reach through social media channels, however there are a few things that you can monitor which can help give you an idea of how many people you are reaching.

-Take these points with a pinch of salt and use it as a guide, the main point is you want to see high numbers as opposed to low numbers
+Take these points with a pinch of salt and use it as a guide, the main point is you want to see high numbers as opposed to low numbers1.
+Number of Followers

 In terms of reach the higher the number of followers you have the better it is for you, as this indicates the number of people you can reach without any actual engagement.